Continuing Education Activity

 - Explain some interprofessional team strategies for improving care coordination and communication to advance potassium therapy, where indicated, and improve patient outcomes.

 Potassium is an essential mineral constituent of the human body and is the chief cation found within the intracellular fluid of all cells.
 Multiple salts of potassium exist and can be useful as a medication for a wide range of indications.
 Since potassium is an essential electrolyte usually sourced through our diet, any condition in which a patient is unable to maintain their dietary intake is an indication for exogenous replenishment of potassium.
-Hence, the recommendation is to include potassium is included in electrolyte replacement regimens and form a part of intravenous maintenance fluids in adult as well as pediatric patients or as routine prophylaxis following surgery.
+Hence, the recommendation is to include potassium in electrolyte replacement regimens and form a part of intravenous maintenance fluids in adult and pediatric patients or as routine prophylaxis following surgery.